focus000/obsidian/Zettelkasten/Layer 2.md

 ### Arbitrum

-different with optimism: use binary search way in multi turn ask challenger where
+different with optimism: use binary search way in multi turn ask challenger to find the exact invalid trans

 ### zkRollup